woylie/let_me/README.md

 You can work with a single policy module, or you can define one policy module for each of your contexts.

-While this example uses Role-Based Access Control (RBAC), LetMe doesn't make any assumptions about your access control model.
-You are completely free to define your authorization rules in any way you see fit.
+While this example uses Role-Based Access Control (RBAC), LetMe does not make any assumptions about your access control model.
+You can define your authorization rules in any way you see fit.

 ## Check module

 Authorization rules are based on the subject (usually the current user), the object on which the action is performed, and the action itself (the verb).
-LetMe doesn't enforce a particular authorization model or check implementation.
+LetMe does not enforce a particular authorization model or check implementation.

-The checks passed to `LetMe.Policy.allow/1` reference functions in your own check module (by default `__MODULE__.Checks`, so in the given example, this would be `MyApp.Policy.Checks`).
+The checks passed to `LetMe.Policy.allow/1` reference functions in your own check module (by default `__MODULE__.Checks`; in this example, `MyApp.Policy.Checks`).
 Each function in your check module should accept the subject, the object, and optionally an extra argument.
 If no options are passed to `allow` or `deny` (e.g. `deny :banned`), the check function must be a 2-arity function.
 If an option is passed (e.g. `allow role: :writer`), the